Reopening of the Strait of Hormuz causes oil prices to plummet

 No hay anuncios

-The euphoria in the commodity and stock markets has erupted as Iranian Foreign Minister Abbas Araghchi announced that the Strait of Hormuz will remain "fully open" until the end of the ceasefire with the United States, next Wednesday, as a result of the beginning of the truce in Lebanon.
-Despite this announcement, the President of the United States, Donald Trump, said that his country will maintain the naval blockade on Iran until an agreement is reached.
+Euphoria in the commodity and stock markets has erupted as Iranian Foreign Minister Abbas Araghchi announced that the Strait of Hormuz will remain "totally open" until the end of the ceasefire with the United States, next Wednesday, as a result of the beginning of the truce in Lebanon.
+Despite this announcement, the President of the United States, Donald Trump, has said that his country will maintain the naval blockade on Iran until an agreement is reached.

 Cargando